Peracense: Natural heritage

-With its 80 kilometers long, apart from the environmental and cultural values presented in the town of Peracense -such as the medieval castle or the monumental tree Carrasca de los Tocones-, it must be added the Gallocanta lake, a unique landscape spots considered one of the most important wetlands in Europe and a winter home of large numbers of migratory birds.
+The Gallocanta lake, considered one of the most important wetlands in Europe and a winter home of large numbers of migratory birds.

 The GR-24 track has seven small tours that organize a 200 km network of trails and connects in Peracense with the GR-10 (Sierra de Albarracin-Sierra Javalambre).

 Cultural heritage

 The castle of Peracense

-Undoubtedly, The Castle in Peracense has to be regarded as one of the most important and best preserved in the south of Aragon, located in the mountains of Sierra Menera.
+The Castle in Peracense has to be regarded as one of the most important and best preserved in the south of Aragon, located in the mountains of Sierra Menera.
 Its historical significance resides in being a strategic bulwark against the nearby Kingdom of Castile and natural transit point between the cities of Daroca and Teruel, two of the largest human settlements in the Kingdom of Aragon in medieval times.
 In ancient documents is named Pietra Solez, dating its existence from the late 13th century, but most of the buildings belong to the 14th century.

-Apart from the historical significance, we must add the excellence landscape environment in which the castle is situated, close to the Hill of San Gines, and settled on a spur of rodeno rock, with nearly a perfect camouflage.
+The castle is situated close to the Hill of San Gines, and settled on a spur of rodeno rock, with nearly a perfect camouflage.

 Its average elevation is 1365 meters above the sea and its coordinates are: latitude, 40° 38' 30", longitude 02° 13' 05" (Madrid Meridian).